PabloPedrero/JaRoLoz/README.md

 ## I´m (still) a teen that is really into back-end developping

-- 📖 I’m currently learning TypeScript.
+- 🥵 My favourite languages is JavaScript and TypeScript
-- 😈 I hate front-end developping, although one day I´ll need to learn more about it.
+- 📖 I’m currently learning Svelte.
 - 😢 I haven´t made any open source projects because I´m really lazy.
 - 💪 Future goals: Learn Rust and contibute to open source projects.